John Peckham: Measures against the Jews

-Archbishop John Peckham was a notable anti-semite.
-On 19 August 1282, in a letter to Richard Gravesend, Bishop of London, he ordered the Bishop to compel the Jews of London, using every instrument of ecclesiastical censure, to destroy all their synagogues except one within a brief time period to be determined by the Bishop.
+On hearing that the Jews of London were being allowed to build a new Synagogue, "to the confusion of the Christian religion" Peckham lobbied to stop it.
+On 19 August 1282, he ordered Richard Gravesend, Bishop of London, to compel the Jews of London, using every instrument of ecclesiastical censure, to destroy all their synagogues except one within a brief time period to be determined by the Bishop, claiming that the seven Synagogues they had were "cheating the Christian religion and causing scandal to many".
 In a second letter he congratulates the Bishop because the Judaica perfidia is being overcome by the bishop's attention and vigilance.
+He confirmed however, that they should be allowed one Synagogue.